Get Going Guide (2026)

 Informal Discovery

-Voluntary document exchange.
-Works when both sides cooperate and finances are straightforward.
+The two sides voluntarily exchange documents.
+This works when both sides cooperate and finances are straightforward.

 Think: “Let’s both put our cards on the table.”

-• Common in mediation and collaborative divorce
+• It’s common in mediation and collaborative divorce.

-• Faster, cheaper, and less stressful
+• It’s the faster, cheaper, and less stressful approach.

 Formal Discovery